liangcj/AcerC720CrunchBang/README.md

 CrunchBang Linux on the Acer C720 Chromebook
 ===
 This is a guide for installing and configuring [CrunchBang](http://crunchbang.org/) Linux on the [Acer C720](http://www.theverge.com/2013/10/23/4948120/acer-c720-chromebook-review) [Chromebook](http://en.wikipedia.org/wiki/Chromebook).
 The majority of the information is combined from various sources and I created this as a central reference.

-Issues and pull requests are welcome.
+Any comments or corrections are certainly welcome.
+Please just submit an issue or a pull request.

 Putting Chromebook in developer mode
 ---